 Increasing host records

 There are 15 host records immediately available.
-For additional host record entries submit a verified support request.
+For additional host record entries, submit a verified support request.
+Select New row to add additional rows.

 Adding URL redirect host records

-- Log into your Enom account.
+- Log in to your Enom account.

-- Choose Host records from the manage domain dropdown.
+- Choose Host records from the Manage domain dropdown.

-Note: Allow up to 24 hours to propagate, you may not see your webpage redirecting immediately.
+Note: Allow up to 24 hours to propagate; you may not see your webpage redirecting immediately.

 Adding URL frame host records

-- Log into your Enom account.
+- Log in to your Enom account.

-- Choose Host records from the manage domain dropdown.
+- Choose Host records from the Manage domain dropdown.

-Note: Allow up to 24 hours to propagate, you may not see your webpage redirecting immediately.
+Note: Allow up to 24 hours to propagate; you may not see your webpage redirecting immediately.

-Creating a sub-domain
+Creating a subdomain

-- Choose Host records from the manage domain dropdown.
+- Choose Host records from the Manage domain dropdown.

 - Add the hostname for the subdomain.